erlingrj/lf-traffic-light/Exercises.md

 The first exercise is to properly initialize the system.
 The initial state of the system should be that the car light is in `LIGHT_GREEN` and the pedestrian light is in `LIGHT_RED`, both of which are provided compile definition that expand to integers.
 To write to output ports within a reaction, use `lf_set(OutputPortName, Value);`.

-Run your implementation:
+Run your implementation, press Play or run from the terminal with:

 ```sh
 lfc src/Main.lc
 bin/Main
 ```

-Verify your implementation with:
+Verify your implementation with opening [TestExercise1.lf](src/test/TestExercise1.lf) and pressing play, or from the command line:

 ```sh
 lfc src/test/TestExercise1.lf